Sander3003/TrashcanKitty-Setlist/README.md

 # TrashcanKitty-Setlist
-Song to play with Trash can Kitty
+Song to play with Trash can Kitty (See setlist.md).